ChanghoJ/is477-fall2023-final-project/README.md

 ## Overview
 - **Purpose**: is477-fall2023-final-project is Github repository for the final project of IS 477 Data Management class.
 The project is about creating the pipeline or the entire process of data management, such as acquisition of data, check integrity of data, data analysis, preservation, legal concerns, and reproduce of data and analysis.
 - **Overall project requirements**: The project requires basic installation of GitHub, Docker, VScode, and GitHub accounts with repositories for the final project of IS 477.
 - **Dataset**: The dataset used for this project is from UC Irvine Machine Learning Repository (https://archive.ics.uci.edu/), and the dataset is Wine dataset (https://doi.org/10.24432/C5PC7J).
 Wine dataset contains total 14 columns that consist of 13 features and 1 target variable for classification purpose.
 The dataset has total 178 rows, or instances.
+Wine dataset has Creative Commons Attribution 4.0 International (CC BY 4.0)license, which allow users share and adopt of the dataset with any purpose if appropriate credit is given.
 - **Analysis**: The purpose of the analysis is figuring out which machine learning classification model showing a best classification of quality of wine that based on 3 classes.
 The dataframe splitted into target variable (y) and features (X), and then splitted more into train X and y for select classfication model based on metrics scores and test X and y for give final evaluation on the selected classfication model.
 All models are standard scaled and Grid Searched with 5 fold corss validations to figuring out best parameters with less overfitting for each models.